-Photographs should be glossy or lustre-finish, on single-weight paper, and preferably mounted on artists' mounting board.
+Photographs should be glossy or lustre-finish, on single-weight paper, and preferably mounted on artist's mounting board.
 Half-tones should be the actual size they are to be reproduced or slightly larger.
-Unlike line illustrations, they will not benefit from much reduction.
-They must be no larger than $8\times 10$ inches and smaller sizes are preferred.
+They must be no larger than 8×10 inches and smaller sizes are preferred.